selkies-project/docker-nvidia-glx-desktop/README.md

 ### The container does not work if I set the resolution above 1920 x 1200 or 2560 x 1600 in 60 hz.

-**Upgrade to the latest minor version of the NVIDIA driver major versions 550 or higher.
+**Upgrade to the latest minor version of the NVIDIA driver major version 550 or higher.
 The answer contains legacy information for people who cannot upgrade.**

 <details>
   <summary>Open Answer</summary>